RESEARCH STARTER

 Full Article

 Assimilation policies in Australia were created by the government during the first three-quarters of the twentieth century and affected the rights and lives of the country’s Indigenous people.
 These policies, based on false notions of racial differences, limited where Australia’s Aboriginal and Torres Strait Islander people could live and work.
-In many cases, the children of Indigenous and mixed-race families were removed from their homes and sent to boarding schools or foster care to assimilate them into Western culture.
+In many cases, the children of Indigenous and families of mixed descent were removed from their homes and sent to boarding schools or foster care to assimilate them into Western culture.
 The policies created what came to be known as the Stolen Generations and caused financial and educational deficits among First Nations people of Australia.
-Assimilation policies were discontinued in the 1960s and early 1970s and reparations were paid to many affected by them.
+Assimilation policies were discontinued in the 1960s and early 1970s, and reparations were paid to many affected by them.

 Background

 However, the arrival of all these people from outside Australia had a devastating effect on its Aboriginal people.
 European and other settlers brought diseases to which the Indigenous people had no immunity.
 Thousands died of smallpox, influenza, measles, and other diseases carried by the new arrivals.
 In addition, brutal massacres occurred as colonists sought land and other resources, sometimes taking it by force.
-During the 1800s, numerous efforts were made to address what became known to many non-Native Australians as the “Aboriginal problem.”
+During the 1800s, numerous efforts were made to address what became known to many non-Indigenous Australians as the “Aboriginal problem.”

 Aboriginal people were often mistreated or abused when working with or for Europeans.
 They could do very little about this because few, if any, penalties existed for flogging or otherwise assaulting them.
 They were also underpaid, not allowed to vote, and subjected to strict segregation rules, some of which remained in effect until the 1960s.